Your puppy might possibly eat under half its normal amount for the first 2-4 days so we recommend the following..

 We recommend feeding in the crate.
 It tends to help create a positive place for the puppy to enjoy his meal and if you have more pets in your home it keeps the puppy food away from the others.
 Also, who doesn’t like to see their cute puppy start jumping into his crate and waiting for the dining as you prepare its food.

 Put plenty of food in its bowl, set it in the crate along with the water.
 Leave it in the crate with the puppy for around 20 minutes.
 Take it back out and set it back away for the day till the next feeding time.
-At that time, take the pooch outside to potty and you’re good to go!
+At that time, take the your puppy outside to potty!